 Tall dog gates

 Simply as the title says, these are tall gates (or rather slightly taller than your normal pet gates or baby gates would be).
-This type of gates are often used with toddlers and maybe larger dogs that love to jump over things or knock them down.
+These types of gates are often used with toddlers and maybe larger dogs that love to jump over things or knock them down.
 Tall gates for dogs are all higher than at least 38 inches.
 Some even have an optional/additional height extension if you need it.

 Gates with openings for pets

 Sounds a little confusing, doesn't it?
 Don't all gates have “openings”?
 Well, no – not really.
 What I mean by “openings for pets” are the smaller gaps or apertures that allow smaller pets to pass through the gates, such as when you buy the gate for your dog but want your cat to be able to go through those gates.
-These gates that keep your dog confined usually have a built-in “door” that allows you for more control over how your pets will roam the house.
-Most gates have retractable latches on those small doors which engage the door securely once it closes, but is still easy to unlatch when needed.
+These gates that keep your dog confined usually have a built-in “door” that allows you more control over how your pets will roam the house.
+Most gates have retractable latches on those small doors which engage the door securely once it closes but is still easy to unlatch when needed.

 Probably one of the best such gates with openings would be the popular Carlson 0930PW Extra-Wide Walk-Thru Gate.

 All-wood dog gates